DevOps-MBSE/AaC/docs/source/project_documentation/user_guide/model.md

 In its most basic form, a `model` must have a `name` that distinguishes it from other AaC definitions.
-At the same time, however, a `model` that defines nothing more than a `name` is of little use for anything more than representing external components or actors.
+At the same time, however, a `model` that defines nothing more than a name should be treated as incomplete unless the intention is to represent external components or actors.

-It is recommended to include some amount of `behavior` definitions for each model as that allows users and the AaC package to understand the component as a part of the system.
+It is recommended to include `behavior` definitions for each model to allow users and the AaC package to understand the component as part of the system.
 Some questions we can answer for `model`s with defined `behavior`s are:

 1. What does the component do?
 1. What inputs does it expect?
-1. What outputs can other components expect from this component?
+1. What outputs can the system or other components expect from this component?

 ## Defining Systems Through Model Composition